len-sla/ffmpeg-whisper/README.md

 ---
 ### [Colab](https://github.com/len-sla/ffmpeg/blob/main/Using_ffmpeg_pre_post_process.ipynb)
-Colab is conviniet when you dont care about privacy though for some operations with private file like changing converting your private videos I recomend using ffmpeg on local machine.
+Colab is convinient when you dont care about privacy though for some operations with private file like changing converting your private videos I recomend using ffmpeg on local machine.
 Someone could say that installing whole environment could take  a while and will not be so simple.
 Then what for once you have docker some ready to use image and then temporary container could be utilised.